 I live and work in Tiohtià:ke / Montréal, QC, on unceded Indigenous lands.
 I am a PhD student in Communication Studies at Concordia University, working under the supervision of Dr. Jeremy Stolow.
 I am currently a researcher in the Archive/Counter-Archive network and a member of the Centre for Sensory Studies.

-Their work has been supported by grants and fellowships from Assets for Artists / Massachusetts Museum of Contemporary Art, Creative Capital / Warhol Foundation Arts Writers Grant Program, and Emerson College.
-Their book, The Distances Between Us, was published by Trëma Forlag, and they have published articles in Art New England and Big, Red & Shiny, among other journals.
-They have curated exhibitions at the Photographic Resource Center, the Dorchester Art Project, and the New Art Center in Newton, as well as in various independent spaces.
-Their visual projects have been shown internationally, including solo shows at the Museum of Fine Arts, Boston and the Danforth Art Museum, and group shows at the Griffin Museum of Photography and the Rourke Art Museum, among others.
-Their work is held in permanent collections that include the Danforth Art Museum, the SGCI Archives in the Zuckerman Museum of Art and the Savannah College of Art and Design, Atlanta.
+Prior to relocating to Montréal, I was based in Boston, MA, where I taught courses in art history, the humanities and the visual arts at Tufts University, Emerson College, Montserrat College of Art and New England College.
+My published works include a book, The Distances Between Us, published by Trëma Forlag, and articles in Art New England and Big, Red & Shiny.
+I presented at conferences in the US and Canada, and my work was supported by grants and fellowships from Assets for Artists / Massachusetts Museum of Contemporary Art, Creative Capital / Warhol Foundation Arts Writers Grant Program, and Emerson College.
+I curated exhibitions at the Photographic Resource Center, the Dorchester Art Project, and the New Art Center in Newton, as well as in various independent spaces.
+My visual projects were shown internationally, including solo shows at the Museum of Fine Arts, Boston and the Danforth Art Museum, and in group shows at the Griffin Museum of Photography and the Rourke Art Museum, among others.
+My visual work is held in permanent collections that include the Danforth Art Museum, the SGCI Archives in the Zuckerman Museum of Art and the Savannah College of Art and Design, Atlanta, et al.